 The University offers many eating facilities on campus.
-The Dining Services manages the dining halls in the undergraduate students' houses (dormitories) and also manages a dining hall for graduate students in Lehman Hall (in the Harvard Yard) called the Dudley Café.
-They operate other small eateries throughout the campus.
-During University vacations the campus dining halls are closed.
-The Harkness Commons and the Harvard Business School Cafeteria are open to everyone.
+The Dining Services (HUDS) manages the dining halls in the undergraduate students' houses (dormitories) and also manages two dining halls for graduate students – one in in Lehman Hall (in the Harvard Yard) called the GSAS Commons, and the other in the Gronkhite Graduate Center at 84 Brattle Street called Cronkhite Dining Room.
+In addition, HUDS operates other small eateries throughout the campus, a full list of which can be found here.
+During University vacations, many operations have modified hours or are closed, so it is helpful to check them individually.

 Other meal alternatives on campus include: